Instructions for authors

 Conflict of Interest

 Conflict of interest exists when an author (or his/her institution), referee, or editor have financial or personal relationships that inappropriately influence (bias) their actions.
 The potential for conflict of interest can exist whether or not an individual believes that the relationship affects his or her scientific judgment.
-The editors' duty is to handle in the best possible way any conflict of interest (for example with the peer review process based on double-blind referees' review system), and authors may be requested to sign a specific statement.
+The editors' duty is to handle in the best possible way any conflict of interest (for example with the peer review process based on double-blind referees' review system), and authors are requested to sign a specific statement and to declare in the footnote of the first page of the article if s/he has conflicta of interest, and, in case, to specify in detail these conflicts.
 The journal Psicoterapia e Scienze Umane is probably the only Italian journal in the field that is totally independent and self-supported (its economical survival is based only on subscriptions and issues sold in bookstores); as its firm principle of ethics, Psicoterapia e Scienze Umane never publishes advertisements (despite the fact that they could be very lucrative), does not receive funding of any sort, and is totally autonomous from any public or private institution.

 The description of clinical material must be extremely careful, so that it is absolutely impossible to identify patients unless the information is essential for scientific purposes.
 For example, the following are items that should be changed or omitted: patients' name or initials, cities' or hospitals' names, patients' age and possibly patients' sex, type of employment, family's characteristics, etc. If identifying characteristics are altered to protect anonymity, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.
 Patients have a right to privacy, and if there is any risk that their privacy could be infringed, informed consent for publication should be signed by the patient (or parent or guardian), and in such case the patient who is possibly identifiable must see the manuscript to be published.
 However, informed consent is not sufficient: it is necessary that the patient swears that he or she will never reveal to anybody that the clinical material refers to him or her (otherwise there is an indirect infringement of his or her privacy, and ultimately the responsibility for this infringement belongs to the author).
 When informed consent has been obtained, it should be indicated in the published article.
 Authors should identify individuals who provide writing assistance and disclose the funding source for this assistance.